-Robert Wang is a Senior Associate at the Center for Strategic and International Studies (CSIS) and an adjunct professor at the Georgetown University School of Foreign Service.
-Robert was a career Foreign Service officer in the U.S. Department of State from 1984 to 2016.
-He served as the senior U.S. official for APEC from 2013 to 2015.
-From 2011 to 2013, Robert was the deputy chief of mission at the U.S. embassy in Beijing and from 2006 to 2009 the deputy director of the American Institute in Taiwan (AIT).
+Robert Wang is a senior associate at the Center for Strategic and International Studies (CSIS), an adjunct professor at the Georgetown University School of Foreign Service, and a member of the Global Taiwan Institute’s advisory board.
+Wang was a career foreign service officer in the US Department of State from 1984 to 2016.
+He served as the senior US official for APEC from 2013 to 2015.
+From 2011 to 2013, Robert was the deputy chief of mission at the US embassy in Beijing and from 2006 to 2009 the deputy director of the American Institute in Taiwan (AIT).
 He was an adjunct professor at the Georgetown University School of Foreign Service from 2015 to 2016, and a visiting fellow with the Freeman Chair in China Studies at CSIS from 2009 to 2010.

-Robert attended the Industrial College of the Armed Forces at the National Defense University (2000–2001) and earned his Ph.D. in political science at the University of Iowa in 1976.
+Wang attended the Industrial College of the Armed Forces at the National Defense University (2000–2001) and earned his PhD in political science at the University of Iowa in 1976.
 He is the author of Taiwan’s Vibrant Democracy and Beleaguered Economy (CSIS, August 2016).